 The Housing Revenue Account (HRA) is a ring fenced Income and Expenditure account within the Statement of Accounts, showing the provision for Council housing.
-The HRA made a surplus of £0.453m in 2015/16.
+The HRA had a surplus of £0.955m in 2016/17.
+This is due to repairs and maintenance expenditure being lower than anticipated.
 The source of funding for the HRA is shown graphically below.

 Capital Expenditure is defined as spending on the purchase, improvement or enhancement of fixed assets.
-The total capital expenditure incurred for the year was £56.303m with slippage due to delays in delivering projects amounting to £14.946m (26.5%).
-The slippage figure of £14.946m is approved capital expenditure for 2015/16, which will be carried forward and spent in 2016/17.
-As in the previous years, the most significant areas of expenditure in 2015/16 were for expansion of schools to meet the statutory responsibilities of the council to accommodate the growing demand for pupil places with expenditure totalling £28.402m (49.8% of total capital programme).
-Housing (HRA) capital expenditure of £12.580m has been used to improve the council's housing stock.
+The total capital expenditure incurred for the year was £78.2m.
+As in the previous years, the most significant areas of expenditure in 2016/17 were for expansion of schools to meet the statutory responsibilities of the Council to accommodate the growing demand for pupil places with expenditure totalling £30.7m (39% of total capital programme).
+Housing (HRA) capital expenditure of £18.4m has been used to improve the Council's housing stock.